gilt/tech-blog/_posts/2017-01-03-instant-voucher-serverless.md

 ### Partial Rollout

-There are 2 places in this architecture where we query our abtest service to get variance control for each order.
-The 1st place is in order-service where we control whether an order goes to new processing pipeline or legacy system.
-The 2nd one is in **order-notification-dispatcher** where we use it to shift the traffic to blue/green Step Function stacks.
+We make **order-notification-dispatcher** query our a/b test engine to have simple routing logic for each order notification, so that it can shift traffic to either blue/green Step Function stack according to test/control group the order falls into.
 Also note that AWS recently released a nice [traffic shifting](https://docs.aws.amazon.com/lambda/latest/dg/lambda-traffic-shifting-using-aliases.html) feature for Lambda application.
-Here we didn't use it since our abtest engine provides finer-granular control which can target to certain group such as Gilt's internal employees.
+Here we didn't use it as our a/b test engine provides finer-granular control which can target to certain group such as Gilt's internal employees.
 Here is a diagram depicting the partial rollout process for new Step Function resources:

 ![alt text](https://i.imgur.com/pT48c3C.png "Partial Rollout Process")